kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

      * The most recent condition should be **Certificate issued successfully**
      * It can take around 10 minutes to provision a certificate after the GCP loadbalancer is created
-     * The most common error is hitting Let's Encrypt quota issues
+     * The most common error is hitting [Let's Encrypt quota issues](https://letsencrypt.org/docs/rate-limits/)

+       * Let's Encrypt enforces a quota of 5 duplicate certificates per week

        * The easiest fix to quota issues is to pick a different hostname by recreating and redeploying Kubeflow with a different name